stanford-crfm/levanter/docs/design/Data-Loader-Design.md

 So the new policy would be for each process/reader to select a random row group from anywhere in its allowed range (see below) and then read data from that row group, possibly by sampling a random row or sequence of tokens.

+#### Nuance: rows vs tokens

+For pre-training we actually typically sample sequences of tokens, not rows, because of Transformers' fixed sequence length.
+To sample a sequence uniformly at random, we have to sample row groups with probability proportional to the number of tokens in the row group.
+To do this, we can make a note of the number of tokens in each row group when we create the cache, and then sample row groups with probability proportional to the number of tokens in the row group.

+Because the data type that Parquet exposes is a RecordBatch/row group, we have to return a row group and an offset.
+(NB if the row group is too small we'll need the next row group(s) too.)

 #### Growing Window Sampling

 (This is a term I made up.)
 We're trying to balance four things: